jan-testing/git-practice/README.md

 Hello Git and GitHub
 I just wanted to say Hello!
-This change was made from the test branch
+This change was made from the test2 branch